rubiojr/rubiojr.github.com/projects.md

 [https://github.com/fog/fog](https://github.com/fog/fog)

-[^1]: I do have many other projects that may interest you.
+[^1]: I do have other projects that may be of interest to you.
 Have a look at my public github profile: [github.com/rubiojr](http://github.com/rubiojr)